1912 Argentine Primera División final: Background

 The 1912 season was the debut of Independiente in Primera División after having been promoted by the Association due to the dissolution of Alumni.

-The team finished in the first place after a 9–2–3 record, while Porteño shared the first place after a 8–4–2 record.
+The team finished in the first place after a 9–2–3 record, while Porteño shared the first place after an 8–4–2 record.
 In the last fixture, Independiente was obliged to defeat Argentino de Quilmes to finish in the first position after Porteño defeated Gimnasia y Esgrima de Buenos Aires.
 The Rojos easily beat the Mate 5–0, nevertheless there were rumours that Argentino had fielded a weak squad in order to favour Independiente.
 Thus the executive committee of Independiente requested FAF to play a tie breaker vs Porteño, which was recognised as a gesture of sportsmanship.

 Match

 The playoff was held on Sunday 22 December 1912 in GEBA.
 With only 2 minutes playing, Bartolomé Lloveras scored the first goal of the match for Independiente.
 In the second half, goalkeeper Juan José Rithner scored for the 1–1 draw after a penalty kick awarded to Porteño.
 With only 3 minutes remaining, Rithner got into his own goal with the ball in his hands after being collided by some rival players.
 Referee Carlos Aertz considered it a foul and did not award a goal for Independiente.
 His decision caused strong protests from the Independiente players so the referee sent off Enrique Colla, Juan Idiarte, and Ernesto Sande.

-The eight remaining Independiente players left the field out of protest against the referee's decission so the match was not resumed.
+The eight remaining Independiente players left the field out of protest against the referee's decision so the match was not resumed.
 Some days later, the FAF confirmed the refeee's decision, awarding C.A.
 Porteño their first league title.